felipeska/node-playstore-api/README.md

-This is a node js server that can be used to fetch data from the Google Play Store.
+This is a node js server that can be used to fetch data (description, thumbnail images, required permissions) from the Google Play Store.
 API Docs: http://playstore-api.herokuapp.com/docs/

 ### Consuming the Service - Examples